Inside The World Of Gillistans, Kirsten Gillibrand’s Biggest Fans

-Frederick and Mitchell are self-described Gillistans, a strong on- and offline community of avid supporters of the three-term New York senator who are as impressed with her woman-centric message as they are with her energetic, passionate demeanor.
+Frederick and Mitchell are self-described Gillistans, an on- and offline community of avid supporters of the three-term New York senator who are as impressed with her woman-centric message as they are with her energetic, passionate demeanor.
 The Gillistans are almost without exception former Hillary Clinton supporters.
 The day of the rally, Frederick wore a Hillary pin on her Chanel messenger bag, next to "Black Lives Matter" and "Tish James for Attorney General."
 Frederick and Mitchell met at an event for New York Congresswoman Yvette Clarke (“We’re Clarkistans, too!”) held at a friend’s house in 2017, both looking for a way to get involved after the 2016 election.
 The friends are both in politics because of Gillibrand: After reading her call-to-action book Off the Sidelines and listening to her podcast of the same name, the two, fueled by the desire to act, started helping each other go door-to-door and collect petition signatures to run for office.
 Now, they’re “literally off the sidelines” and sit on Brooklyn’s local Kings County Democratic Committee.

 Gillibrand’s most vocal supporters on Twitter are an “extremely online” and tight-knit group — sometimes it’s a blurred line between “stans” (a.k.a. diehard supporters) and people who actually work for the campaign in some capacity.
 The campaign's digital coalitions director Justin Jenkins slid into Sara Rodriguez’ DMs after seeing the Gillibrand 2020-themed collages the New York activist had made for fun and recruited her to make posters for last week’s rally.
 Kelcy Beckstrom, a student from upstate New York who now volunteers for the campaign, said she was won over when digital mobilization director Alexis Magnan-Callaway took time to get to know her on the phone before she joined.
 And lest you think all the Gillistans are women, there is a roving gang of “Gillibros” on Twitter, too: “I coined the term Gillibro to (sorta flippantly) point out how friendly Sen. Gillibrand's staff and supporters are, especially when juxtaposed next to some of the supporters of the male candidates,” Danny Barefoot, 30, who does Democratic ads and strategic communication for the firm Anvil Strategies, tells Refinery29.